 This course is aimed at young people aged 16 – 24 with learning difficulties, emotional difficulties or challenging behaviour.
 The programme offers additional support and encouragement to develop your confidence, self-esteem, personal and social skills.
 The programme's broad curriculum is designed to meet your individual needs.

-You will need to complete an initial assessment and a Connexions Moving Forward plan (139a) before we can offer you a place on the programme.
+You will need to complete an initial assessment and an Education Health Care Plan (or be in the process of completing one), before we can offer you a place on the programme.

 You will have opportunities to get involved in sports, educational trips and visits, hear from guest speakers and take part in organised activities delivered by nationally recognised bodies.